ratgdo/homekit-ratgdo/README.md

 - Security+ 1.0 doors with digital wall panel (e.g. LiftMaster 889LM) sometimes do not close after a time-to-close delay.
 Please watch your door to make sure it closes after TTC delay.
 - Security+ 1.0 doors with "0x37" digital wall panel (e.g. LiftMaster 398LM) not working.
 We detect but do not support them.
 Recommend replacing with 889LM panel.
 - When creating automations in Apple Home the garage door may show only lock/unlock and not open/close as triggers.
 This is a bug in Apple Home.
 Workaround is to use the Eve App to create the automation, it will show both options.
+* ESP8266 (original ratgdo) only... possible crash when a storm of HomeKit messages arrives... which may be triggered on a upgrade of Apple iOS/tvOS/etc. versions.
+System recovers.

 ## How do I install it?